 Vinegar - When combined with soy milk, it makes vegan buttermilk.
 The acidity of the vinegar with the baking powder also helps the biscuits rise.

-Mushrooms - Adds flavour to the gravy when browned in a pan.
+Mushrooms - Adds flavor to the gravy when browned in a pan.
 Use canned or fresh brown mushrooms.

-Vegetable bouillon seasoning - Adds extra flavour to the mushrooms and sauce.
+Vegetable bouillon seasoning - Adds extra flavor to the mushrooms and sauce.

 Thyme - Fresh is better but dried also works.

 Black pepper to taste - Country-style gravy usually has a lot of black pepper but use as much as you desire.

 - Combine the dry ingredients in a large bowl (detailed recipe and video below)

 - Cut the vegan butter into the flour.

 - Combine the soy milk and vinegar then gradually add to the flour until a dough forms.

 - Turn out the dough on a surface, roll then cut out the biscuits.

 - Bake in a preheated oven until browned.